 An exercise where you’re still lying down on your back?
 Count us in.
 After stretching, do some leg lift repetitions.
 And one, and two … lift those legs up in the air, one at a time, and do these reps 50x on each leg.

-Our Chief Content Officer, Sarah Howard, uses her Pilates circle while she’s still in bed.
+Our Chief Content Officer, Sarah Howard, uses her Pilates circle while she’s still in bed (or watching TV).
 We were fascinated, so we had her give us her secrets to using this multifunctional Pilates circle to work out more than one part of our body while in the comfort of our own bed.
 Here are her lazy workout hacks: “Putting the Pilates circle between your ankles, press into it as you do V-ups in bed.
 Note: this is when you lift your arms and feet up into a V at the same time.
 You can also press into the circle, working your inner thighs.
 By doing V-ups, you will be working your core.
 You can also put it on the outer ankles and press out while doing V-ups, and that works out your outer thighs.”
+For more inspiration, she breaks down her full do-it-while-you-watch-TV routine here.

 A perfect way to start your morning, a downward dog allows a full-body stretch, while activating the muscles in your abdomen and shoulders.
 For this popular stretch, start in a plank position, arms shoulder-width apart, creating a straight line from the top of your head to your heels.
 Using your abs, lift your hips to the sky.
 Enjoy this relaxing stretch throughout your body, pedaling your heels to activate your calf muscles and stretch your whole body.
 Do what feels good here, letting your breathing guide your movements.